davidasboth/davidasboth.github.io/content/articles/programming for data scientists/sql-for-data-scientists.md

 Programmers working with SQL often use specific tools to access databases, such as Microsoft's SQL Server Management Studio.

-However, as a data scientist you'll want to do this straight from your code instead.
+However, as a data scientist you may want to do this straight from your code instead.
 You have a few options for this.

 -   You can [connect to sqlite](http://www.datacarpentry.org/python-ecology-lesson/08-working-with-sql)